 Conditions may be applied relating to the hours of opening, sound proofing and control of cooking odours where appropriate.

-^aAs defined on the Adopted Policies Map or where amended through an adopted Neighbourhood Development Plan
+^a As defined by the Adopted Policies Map or where amended through an adopted Neighbourhood Development Plan.

 Development Policy 13c: Other Town Centre Uses